pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 raw_diff
 ```

 We see that there is some overall differences between the two groups, but splitting this out further we might worry that the differences are due to how the groups are imbalanced across the different covariate profiles in the treatment and control groups.
 That is to say, we can inspect the implied differences across different strata of our data to see that we might have imbalance across different niches of the population.
-This imbalance indicative of some selection effects into the treatment status is what we hope to address with propensity score modelling.
+This imbalance, indicative of some selection effects into the treatment status, is what we hope to address with propensity score modelling.

 ```{code-cell} ipython3
 strata_df = (